Accenture/openathon-2019-react/labs/lab-02/README.md

     />
     ```

-8. Include some styles in `Menu.scss`:
+9. Include some additional styles in `Menu.scss`:

     ```scss
     /* Menu.scss */